 Whenever Anthony Jackson played with us portions of the ceiling would collapse.
 Dust, tiles falling.
 I’m not sure what it’s made of – whatever it is was discontinued immediately, no doubt – but it all adds up to something that sounds good which is all I care about.
 I was never electrocuted there and the place didn’t actually burn down so we consider ourselves fortunate.
 The bathrooms are early Wes Craven, but I’ve safely stored an amp in the club for 20+ years so who’s complaing.

 Q: How has the audience at 55 changed over the last 35+ years?
 Has it improved?

 Once we got the regular Thursdays going our audience found us pretty quickly.
 The people sense what they’re in for, they know it’s improvisation and that there are risks, and they’re down for that.
 I believe I have the best audience in the world.
 The main change is that the club has an international reputation now, so people from everywhere come in.
 That’s a nice addition to the scene there.

 Q: What do you think 55 Bar’s contribution to the NYC music scene is?
 On the global music scene?

-Because it has no cachet with the press – the joint is thoroughly uncommercial and oblivious to trend in appearance and self-promotion – the 55 is often underestimated and taken for granted.
+Because it has no cachet – the joint is thoroughly uncommercial and oblivious to trend in appearance and self-promotion – the 55 is often underestimated and taken for granted.
 Which is a shame on one hand, because some of the best music I’ve ever heard in this world has been played there.
 On the other hand, if it were more like other more acknowledged venues it wouldn’t be the 55 Bar anymore.
 And despite the lack of formal recognition, most jazz-heads in the world know of the place and respect it for what it is.